neildhir/alpha_particle_opt/README.md

 6. Set the following environment variable to ensure that MPI is not slowed down by OpenMP.
 Add the following command to your `~/.bashrc` or just run,
     ```
     export OMP_NUM_THREADS=1
     ```
+7. You won't be able to use import simsopt or VMEC on the G2 login nodes (I think the nodes may be too old).
+Instead you should log in to one of David's nodes or another node,
+    ```
+    srun  --pty /bin/bash
+    ```